Heavens to Murgatroyd

 As with Betsy, we have no idea who Murgatroyd was.
-The various spellings of the name - as Murgatroid, Mergatroyd or Mergatroid tend to suggest that it wasn't an actual surname.
-While it is doubtful that the writers of Meet The People (Sig Herzig and Fred Saidy) were referring to an actual person, they must have got the name from somewhere.
+The various spellings of the name - as Murgatroid, Mergatroyd or Mergatroid tend to suggest that it wasn't a reference to an actual person but just a fanciful expression made up because it sounded wacky.

 Where then did the librettist Sir William Gilbert get the name?
 It seems that Murgatroyd has a long history as a family name in the English aristocracy.
 In his genealogy The Murgatroyds of Murgatroyd, Bill Murgatroyd states that, in 1371, a constable was appointed for the district of Warley in Yorkshire.
 He adopted the name of Johanus de Morgateroyde - literally John of Moor Gate Royde or 'the district leading to the moor'.

-Whether the Murgatroyd name took that route from Yorkshire to Jellystone Park we can't be certain.
+Whether the Murgatroyd name took a trip from Yorkshire to Jellystone Park we can't be certain.
 Unless there's a Betsy Murgatroyd hiding in the archives, that's as close as we are likely to get to a derivation.